-Your body’s changing during pregnancy, but that doesn’t mean you should neglect pregnancy fitness!
-Here are some great reasons to stay active healthy during this exciting time!
+Your body is changing during pregnancy, but that doesn’t mean you should neglect pregnancy exercises!
+Here are some great reasons to stay active and healthy during this exciting time!

 - Sports reduce back problems and water insoles.

 - Staying active reduces the risk of gestational diabetes.